yuvaraj28pixel/Compiler_design/README.md

 Note:
 Run the build.sh file in terminal to execute the code in each folder.

-To give permission to run build.sh file: chmod +x build.sh
+To give permission to run build.sh file:\n chmod +x build.sh
-To execute:
+To execute:\n
 ./build.sh